 In April 2023, the Company achieved positive proof of concept, preclinical data related to its joint research and development collaboration with Novo Nordisk.
 This achievement triggered a \$15.0 million milestone payment to the Company under the terms of the Novo Collaboration Agreement.
-Following the achievement of this milestone, Novo may elect to exercise an option to in-license technology from a third party in connection with the Novo Collaboration Agreement, for which the Company is responsible in making a \$9.0 million payment.
+Following the achievement of this milestone, Novo may elect to exercise an option to in-license technology from a third party in connection with the Novo Collaboration Agreement, for which the Company is responsible in making a \$9.0 million payment to such third party.
 This amount is allocated to the research and development performance obligation.
-As such, the Company has recorded this as a contract liability as of June 30, 2023, which is included in deferred revenue, current portion on the condensed consolidated balance sheet.
-The remaining \$6.0 million, of the \$15.0 million proof of concept milestone, will be allocated to the material right alongside the \$5.0 million upfront payment.
-The total \$11.0 million is included in deferred revenue, net of current portion, as of June 30, 2023, and will be recognized when Novo exercises its option to obtain a license to commercialize the product developed.
+As such, the Company has recorded this as a contract liability as of September 30, 2023, which is included in deferred revenue, current portion on the condensed consolidated balance sheet.
+In November 2023, Novo exercised its option to in-license technology from a third party in connection with the Novo Collaboration Agreement, which triggered the aforementioned \$9.0 million payment by the Company to such third party.
+The remaining \$6.0 million, of the \$15.0 million proof of concept milestone, is allocated to the material right alongside the \$5.0 million upfront payment.
+The total \$11.0 million is included in deferred revenue, net of current portion, as of September 30, 2023, and will be recognized when Novo exercises its option to obtain a license to commercialize the product developed.

 Revenue associated with the research and development performance obligation will be recognized as services are provided and costs are incurred.
-For the three and six months ended June 30, 2023, the Company recognized \$1.9 million and \$3.6 million of service revenue under this agreement, respectively.
-For the three and six months ended June 30, 2022, the Company recognized \$2.1 million and \$3.4 million of service revenue under this agreement, respectively.
+For the three and nine months ended September 30, 2023, the Company recognized \$1.1 million and \$4.7 million of service revenue under this agreement, respectively.
+For the three and nine months ended September 30, 2022, the Company recognized \$1.5 million and \$4.9 million of service revenue under this agreement, respectively.